-Leadership is an essential ingredient in any attempt to achieve collective goals.
-The process of leadership depends on the interaction among the members of a group or an organization.
-Communication is the central ingredient in effective leadership and followership.
-Therefore, the course will explore the connection between communication and leadership.
-Particularly, we will examine how the field of communication contributes to effective leadership.
+Leadership is an essential ingredient in any attempt to manage and achieve organizational goals.
+The process of leadership depends on the interaction in a group or organization.
+Communication is one of the processes that are central to effective leadership and followership.
+Therefore, the course will provide students fundamental management concepts and explore the connection between communication and leadership.
+Particularly, the course will examine how the field of communication contributes to effective leadership.
 It also examines the skills of effective leaders, the importance of context for leaders, and case studies of successful leaders in business.
 This course will give you the chance to learn the styles of leadership including what works and what doesn't.
-The course also covers all the research for the last century or so on leadership.
-Topics may include the leader as an individual, team leadership, leading change, and creating vision and strategic direction.
+The course also covers all the relevant and recent research on leadership.
+Topics may include leader as individual, team leadership, leading change, and creating vision and strategic direction.
+Particular emphasis is placed on the role of ethics in leadership.